 Short excursions near Galaxidi

-One of the excursions you cannot miss out on is, of course, Delphi, the “navel of the earth”, one of the true epicentres of faith in antiquity.
+One of the excursions you cannot miss out on is, Delphi, the “navel of the earth”, one of the epicentres of faith in antiquity.
 Your tour of the site starts from Kastalia Krini, the fountain where Pythia, the high priestess, her underlings and others washed before consultation with the oracle.
-Once you’ve taken in the wondrous surroundings, the archaeological museum, the second most visited museum in the country, boasts a relief depicting the history of the Delphic sanctum and the famous oracle.
+Once you’ve taken in the wondrous surroundings, the archaeological museum, the second-most visited museum in the country, boasts a relief depicting the history of the Delphic sanctum and the famous oracle.

 Any time of the year is the right time for a trip to Arachova.
 In winter, enjoy skiing at the ski centre while the forest roads, footpaths and unique natural landscapes make mountain biking and hiking exhilarating experiences whatever the weather.

-Amfissa, capital of the Fokida prefecture, is a hospitable city welcoming you with the bronzy green hues of its olive groves.
+Amfissa, capital of the Fokida prefecture, is a hospitable city welcoming you with the bronze-green hues of its olive groves.
 It’s a place rich in goods and tradition and the added attraction of the charming seaport of Itea lying to the south.